AnyChart/docs.anychart.com/Common_Settings/Interactivity.md

 ```
 {sample}CS\_Interactivity\_03{sample}

 This way of hovering, when a couple of points are hovered simultaneously, is a multi-hover mode.
+Now let's look at the single-hovering mode ("<a name="byX">byX</a>").

 #### byX

-Note that there is a short version of defining the hovering mode.
-Let's now look at another mode - byX:
+Note that you can define the mode in a easier way:
 ```
 // single-hover enabling
 chart.interactivity('byX');